-During challenging and isolating times for artists, we are pleased to offer a new service to keep playwrights engaged and moving forwards with their practice.
-Led by our Artistic Director and newly appointed Associate Artists, throughout this period of shutdown we will commit to regularly reading and feeding back on scripts submitted to us.
+During challenging and isolating times for artists, we are pleased to offer a service to keep playwrights engaged and moving forwards with their practice.
+Led by our Artistic Director and newly appointed Associate Artists, throughout this period of shutdown we will be reading and feeding back on scripts submitted to us during designated submission windows.

 The service is open to all UK playwrights however priority will be given to writers who are based in our home region of East of England (Suffolk, Norfolk, Cambridgeshire, Essex) and/or are from socio-economically deprived backgrounds.

-Submission windows of 2 – 3 days will be open over the coming months for writers to submit their work to us.
-Our team of Associate Artists will then read and feedback in the following week.
+Submission windows of will be open for writers to submit their work to us.
+Our team of Associate Artists will then read and feedback.

 Writers can submit their scripts (plays intended for the stage) to us by emailing them to email@example.com.

-Our readers will be reading and feeding back on as many scripts as possible in the following week.
+Our readers will be reading and feeding back on as many scripts as possible.

 Writers must include in their email: